Blog > Sorting out all the carpet styles and fibers

-Selecting the right carpeting is fun and pretty overwhelming at the same time because you’ll hear a lot of terms in the carpet store, such as pile, texture, style fiber.
+Selecting the right carpeting is fun and pretty overwhelming at the same time because you’ll hear a lot of terms in the carpet store, such as pile, texture, and style fiber.
 We’ll simplify it for you, though, because while there's still a significant choice, it all comes down to three primary styles and five most frequently chosen fibers.

 Carpet anatomy 101